-→ 5 Student constructs knowledge with teacher guidance.
-Ele menta ary Student applies knowledge by the end of the school year. - cle ne - cle vo - cle ree 5 Student reinvests knowledge.
-1 2 3 4 5 6 A. Na atural numbers less than 10 00 100 000 1 00 0 000 1.
-De termines the operation(s) to perform in a given situation \rightarrow \rightarrow \rightarrow es objects, diagrams or equations to represent a situation and conversely, desc jects, diagrams or equations (use of different meanings of addition and subtract sas situatio n repr esente d by ć a. transformation (adding, taking away), uniting, comparing \rightarrow \rightarrow \rightarrow ł b. composition of transformations: positive, negative \rightarrow \rightarrow k (c. composition of mixed transformations \rightarrow es objects, diagrams or equations to represent a situation and conversely, desc jects, diagrams or equations (use of different meanings of multiplication and divi situatio n repr esente d by â rectangular arrays, repeated addition, Cartesian product, sharing, and number of times x goes into y (using objects and diagrams) \rightarrow k rectangular arrays, repeated addition, Cartesian product, area, volume, repeated subtraction, sharing, number of times x goes into y, and \rightarrow comparisons (using objects, diagrams or equations) \rightarrow ~ - 1 1.
-Es comparisons (using objects, diagrams or equations) tablishes equality relations between numerical expressions (e.g. $3 + 2 = 6 - 1$) \rightarrow → → → → k k \rightarrow 5.
-De tablishes equality relations between numerical expressions (e.g. $3 + 2 = 6 - 1$) \rightarrow \rightarrow k k 5.
-De tablishes equality relations between numerical expressions (e.g. $3 + 2 = 6 - 1$) termines numerical equivalencies using relationships between a. operations (addition and subtraction) and the commutative property of 5.
-De tablishes equality relations between numerical expressions (e.g. 3 + 2 = 6 - 1) termines numerical equivalencies using relationships between a. operations (addition and subtraction) and the commutative property of addition b. operations (the four operations), the commutative property of addition and → k k 5.
-De a t (tablishes equality relations between numerical expressions (e.g. 3 + 2 = 6 - 1) termines numerical equivalencies using relationships between a. operations (addition and subtraction) and the commutative property of addition b. operations (the four operations), the commutative property of addition and multiplication and the associative property c. operations (the four operations), the commutative property of addition and multiplication, the associative property and the distributive property of → → → k k
+Meaning of operations involving numbers $\rightarrow$ Student constructs knowledge with teacher guidance.
+Ele menta ary Student applies knowledge by the end of the school year. rcle ne Cy Tv cle vo Cy Thi Student reinvests knowledge.
+1 2 3 4 5 6 Α. Natural numbers less than 10 000 100 000 1 000 000 1.
+Determines the operation(s) to perform in a given situation → $\rightarrow$ $\rightarrow$ Uses objects, diagrams or equations to represent a situation and conversely, deso objects, diagrams or equations (use of different meanings of addition and subtract situatio n repro esenteo d by a. transformation (adding, taking away), uniting, comparing - $\rightarrow$ $\rightarrow$ b. composition of transformations: positive, negative $\rightarrow$ $\rightarrow$ c. composition of mixed transformations $\rightarrow$ 3.
+Uses objects, diagrams or equations to represent a situation and conversely, desc objects, diagrams or equations (use of different meanings of multiplication and div situatio n repr esenteo d by rectangular arrays, repeated addition, Cartesian product, sharing, and number of times x goes into y (using objects and diagrams) $\rightarrow$ rectangular arrays, repeated addition, Cartesian product, area, volume, repeated subtraction, sharing, number of times x goes into y, and comparisons (using objects, diagrams or equations) $\rightarrow$ → 4.
+Establishes equality relations between numerical expressions (e.g. $3 + 2 = 6 - 1$ ) $\rightarrow$ $\rightarrow$ $\rightarrow$ 5.
+Determines numerical equivalencies using relationships between a. operations (addition and subtraction) and the commutative property of addition → operations (the four operations), the commutative property of addition and multiplication and the associative property $\rightarrow$ c. operations (the four operations), the commutative property of addition and multiplication, the associative property and the distributive property of multiplication over addition or subtraction $\rightarrow$ 6.
+Translates a situation using a series of operations in accordance with the order of operations F $\rightarrow$ PI Ac ocabulary us, minus, less, more Idition, subtraction, sum, difference e during the 2021-2022 school year only, in the context of the pandemic →

-Symbols +, - Vocabulary At least, at most, term, missing term Multiplication, factor, product Division, divisor, dividend, quotient, remainder, sharing Equality, inequality, equation, inverse operation, multiple Symbols x, ÷ → 3.
-Decimals up to 1 2 3 4 5 6 hundr edths thousa andth Uses objects, diagrams or equations to represent a situation and conversely, des objects, diagrams or equations (use of different meanings of addition and subtrac sas ituatio n repr esente d by a. transformation (adding, taking away), uniting, comparing \rightarrow \rightarrow b. composition of transformations: positive, negative \rightarrow \rightarrow c. composition of mixed transformations \rightarrow 2.
-Uses objects, diagrams or equations to represent a situation and conversely, describes a situation represented by objects, diagrams or equations (use of different meanings of multiplication and division: rectangular arrays, Cartesian product, area, volume, sharing, number of times x goes into y , and comparisons) \rightarrow \rightarrow 3.
-Determines numerical equivalencies using a. the relationship between operations (addition and subtraction), the commutative property of addition and the associative property \rightarrow relationships between operations (the four operations), the commutative property of addition and multiplication, the associative property and the distributive property of multiplication over addition or subtraction \rightarrow Translates a situation into a series of operations in accordance with the order of operations \rightarrow C. Fractions 1 2 3 4 5 6 1.
-Uses objects, diagrams or equations to represent a situation and conversely, describes a situation represented by objects, diagrams or equations (use of different meanings of addition, subtraction and multiplication by a natural number) \rightarrow
+Symbols +, -) Vocabulary At least, at most, term, missing term Multiplication, factor, product Division, divisor, dividend, quotient, remainder, sharing Equality, inequality, equation, inverse operation, multiple Symbols ×, ÷ → P. Desimals up to 1 2 3 4 5 6 B. Decimals up to hundı redths thous andth 1.
+Uses objects, diagrams or equations to represent a situation and conversely, des objects, diagrams or equations (use of different meanings of addition and subtrac sas situatio n repr esente d by a. transformation (adding, taking away), uniting, comparing $\rightarrow$ $\rightarrow$ b. composition of transformations: positive, negative $\rightarrow$ $\rightarrow$ c. composition of mixed transformations $\rightarrow$ 2.
+Uses objects, diagrams or equations to represent a situation and conversely, describes a situation represented by objects, diagrams or equations (use of different meanings of multiplication and division: rectangular arrays, Cartesian product, area, volume, sharing, number of times x goes into y , and comparisons) → → 3.
+Determines numerical equivalencies using a. the relationship between operations (addition and subtraction), the commutative property of addition and the associative property $\rightarrow$ relationships between operations (the four operations), the commutative property of addition and multiplication, the associative property and the distributive property of multiplication over addition or subtraction $\rightarrow$ 4.
+Translates a situation into a series of operations in accordance with the order of operations $\rightarrow$ C. Fractions 1 2 3 4 5 6 Uses objects, diagrams or equations to represent a situation and conversely, describes a situation represented by objects, diagrams or equations (use of different meanings of addition, subtraction and multiplication by a natural number) $\rightarrow$